-Grand Teton National Park was named after the highest peak in the park’s Tetons mountain range.
-Grand Tetons Park in Wyoming is situated some 440 kilometers to the northeast of Salt Lake City, Utah.
+Grand Teton National Park was named after the highest peak in the park’s Teton mountain range.
+Grand Teton Park in Wyoming is situated some 440 kilometers to the northeast of Salt Lake City, Utah.

-The Grand Tetons National Park was established in 1929 and contains a little over 125,000 hectares of prime ecological land.
+The Grand Teton National Park was established in 1929 and contains a little over 125,000 hectares of prime ecological land.
 Its terrain includes mountains, canyons, lakes, and a river valley.

 The park is very accessible as it has an airport in nearby Jackson Hole making it very easy and convenient to take advantage of the activities possible at Grand Teton.

-The highest peak of the Grand Tetons Mountains rises to an elevation of 13,770 feet above sea level and over 7,000 feet above the Wyoming plains and foothills.
-In fact, Wyoming has the second highest mean elevation in the United States (behind Colorado) with a mean elevation of 6700 feet above sea level.
-Visitors to Wyoming, tourists and local alike all marvel at the panoramic scenery of Grand Tetons National Park.
+The highest peak of the Grand Teton Mountains rises to an elevation of 13,770 feet above sea level and over 7,000 feet above the Wyoming plains and foothills.
+In fact, in all of the United States, Wyoming, which has a mean elevation at 6700 feet above sea level, is the second highest in elevation behind Colorado.
+Visitors to Wyoming, tourists and local alike all marvel at the panoramic scenery of Grand Teton National Park.

-Like Yellowstone National Park, Grand Tetons National Park charges standard park entrance fees.
-Rates range around $10 per individual on foot or bicycle, $15 for individuals riding motorcycles, and $20 per vehicle, all good for up to seven days of stay.
+Like Yellowstone National Park, Grand Teton National Park charges standard park entrance fees.
+Rates range around $20 per individual on foot or bicycle, $30 for individuals riding motorcycles, and $35 per vehicle, all good for up to seven days of stay.